 So, it may be difficult (or even impossible for some) to keep going.

-It should go without saying that as soon as possible after noticing any problems with your ride’s power supply or battery pack, you should stop for safety reasons.
+It should go without saying that as soon as possible after noticing any problems with your electric bike’s power supply or battery pack, you should stop for safety reasons.
 Check the battery to prevent damage to your bicycle.

 How to ride your e-bike home